 Polish for foreigners, and Polish language courses: e-polish. eu Whether you already know the basics of Polish, use this language at a high level, or are planning to start learning Polish, you will certainly find something right for you We have prepared lots of options for you, tailored to different levels, needs, time limits and expectations

-All of our Free Online Polish lessons - Learn Polish Today Being Negative: Saying no one, nothing, and more in Polish!
-How to say you hope (and what you worry about) in Polish!
+All of our Free Online Polish lessons - Learn Polish For Free How to say you hope (and what you worry about) in Polish!
 What verb to use when breaking things, and when fixing them!
 Meanings of the Polish word "co" (apart from "what"!)
 Counting Things - What case to use for multiples?
 How to say dates (years, months, 'on this day') in Polish!
+Being Negative: Saying no one, nothing, and more in Polish!